-Few years ago one of Japanese buzzwords was garapagosu, in a meaning that Japan is secluded and evolving separately from all the other world, just like Galapagos Islands.
+A few years ago one of the Japanese buzzwords was garapagosu, in meaning that Japan is secluded and evolving separately from all the other world, just like Galapagos Islands.

 Most interesting landmarks in Japan are:

 - Buddhist and Shinto shrines.
-The contrast between the ages old traditions of Japanese and modernity of their cities seems surprising – but exactly these traditions have helped to build one of world’s most advanced economies.
-There are thousands upon thousands of diverse shrines in the country and each of them is very special and important to someone, many are unique in their concept, design and location.
+The contrast between the ages-old traditions of Japanese and modernity of their cities seems surprising – but exactly these traditions have helped to build one of the world’s most advanced economies.
+There are thousands upon thousands of diverse shrines in the country and each of them is very special and important to someone, many are unique in their concept, design, and location.
 Some temples are known internationally, e.g. Itsukushima Shrine and Ryōan-ji with its amazing rock garden.